-If you're still unable to clear the patient's airway and/or if the patient still isn't showing signs of life, make sure to call 911 and continue performing chest compressions.
+If you're still unable to clear the patient's airway and/or if the patient falls unconscious, make sure to call 911 and perform CPR and chest compressions.

 Hypothermia is when the body temperature is below 95 F. Hypothermia occurs when the body loses heat faster than the body can produce energy.
 Hypothermia often occurs when the body is immersed in cold water.
 If the patient is left untreated the nervous system will not be able to work properly which will result in organ damage and possibly death.